jbeck018/howlerops/backend-go/DEPLOYMENT.md

 ## Overview

-The SQL Studio backend is a Go application that provides:
+The Howlerops backend is a Go application that provides:
 - **HTTP/REST API** on port 8500
 - **gRPC API** on port 9500
 - **Prometheus Metrics** on port 9100